-- Demonstrated interest, which we define as engagement with Stonehill College, the faculty, staff, and admission programming opportunities during your college search
+We define demonstrated interest as engagement with Stonehill College faculty, staff, and admission communications, portals, and programming opportunities during your college search.

 We understand that COVID-19 continues to disrupt the ability for students to both prepare and sit for the SAT and ACT.
 Our hope is to alleviate any anxiety students may have regarding access to testing as it relates to eligibility among a competitive application and scholarship pool.

-Considering this change, students applying for the fall 2021 or fall 2022 entry terms should not submit the results of their SAT or ACT exams when applying to Stonehill.
+Considering this change, students applying for the fall 2022, spring 2023 and fall 2023 entry terms should not submit the results of their SAT or ACT exams when applying to Stonehill.